 Do you love your Lemon Chu-hai just as much as you love your Coca-Cola?
-Well now Coca-Cola has launched the Lemon-Do, and so all your dreams of flavoured drinks, laced with alcohol and branded under the Coca-Cola label, are all but a trip to Japan away.
+Well, now Coca-Cola has launched the Lemon-Do.
+So, all your dreams of flavoured drinks, laced with alcohol and branded under the Coca-Cola label, are all but a trip to Japan away.
 A trip to Japan’s larger south-western island of Kyushu to be exact.

-The Lemon-Do’s aim is to capture some of the already saturated markets of sweeter, sometimes labelled ‘healthier’ alternatives, via the promise of 0 calories and no sugar, the Lemon-do also presents consumers with another option.
-Coca-Cola is offering a selection of 3, 5 and 7% alcoholic strength beverages, priced in line with similar competition below 200 yen.
+The Lemon-Do’s aim is to capture some of the already saturated markets of sweeter, sometimes labelled ‘healthier’ alternatives.
+This, via the promise of 0 calories and no sugar, the Lemon-do also presents consumers with another option.
+Coca-Cola is offering a selection of 3, 5 and 7% alcoholic strength beverages.
+Plus, they are priced in line with the competition, below 200 yen.

-Based off the Japanese izakaya favourites like Lemon Sour (レモンサワー) style drinks, which are usually a combination of Shochu and lemon juice, the product developers figured it could prove a hit if made available outside to the general public too.
+It is based on the Japanese izakaya favourites like Lemon Sour (レモンサワー) style drinks.
+These are usually a combination of Shochu and lemon juice.
+The product developers figured it could prove a hit if it was made available to the general public too.

-The market is seen as a popular hit with the younger generation, who are perhaps more health conscious and looking for other choices to replace the default go-to option of beer and wine.
-Especially, it has been said to be synonymous with younger adult females.
+The trend of the younger generation suggests they are moving to.
+Generally, this group are perhaps more health conscious and looking for other choices to replace the default go-to option of beer and wine.
+Especially, it is popular with younger females.

-The Lemon-Do’s move into the alcoholic beverage foray is seen as a push to diversify beyond the bounds of Coke’s sodas and their diet substitutes, but it will remain sold purely in the island of Kyushu only, for the time being.
+The Lemon-Do’s push into the alcoholic market is the company trying to diversify beyond sodas and their diet substitutes.
+However, it will remain sold purely in the island of Kyushu only, for the time being.

 Source: Coca-Cola of Japan’s website